lance162001/ArmchairApoc/README.md

 	Wind -> Doubles player speed for 6 seconds
 	Fire -> Brings fireball cooldown to 1 second for 6 seconds Health -> increases health by 1

-High-Scores are saved by each name's best, and will be saved into a text file, locally per device
+High-Scores are saved by each name's best, and will be saved into a text file, locally per device.